 “Few novelists write books as intelligent and deliciously frightening as those by Colin Dexter. . . .
 What Mr. Dexter does so well, so brilliantly, is weave a thick, cerebral story chock-full of literary references and clever red herrings.” –The Washington Times

 “A MASTERFUL CRIME WRITER WHOM FEW OTHERS MATCH.” –Publishers Weekly

-Colin Dexter has twice won the Gold Dagger Award, the Crime Writers’ Association’s honor for the best novel of the year, most recently for The Way Through the Woods.
-He has twice won the Silver Dagger Award.
-He is also… More about Colin Dexter
+Colin Dexter twice won the Gold Dagger Award, the Crime Writers’ Association’s honor for the best novel of the year.
+He was the author of many novels, novellas, and short stories featuring Inspector Morse.
+He died in 2017.

 Mass Market Paperback | $7.99

 Published by Ivy Books Jun 30, 1996| 288 Pages| 4-3/16 x 6-7/8| ISBN 9780804114905